A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Empirical Results

 \subsection{Predicting loan repayment}

+We next present an example of designing a risk score to inform a credit lender’s approvals of loan applicants.
+Our goal is to deliver to the lender calibrated scores for applications from two groups\textemdash one highly educated ($H$) and another less educated ($L$)\textemdash while ensuring that they yield classifications with equal group TPRs at the lender cutoff.
+That way, we know that qualified applicants will have the same probability of receiving a loan regardless of their education level.
+We suppose the lender in question views defaulting as highly costly and only authorizes loans to individuals with calibrated scores greater than $\approx .9$, corresponding to loss parameter $k=10$.

-We first present an example of designing a risk score to inform a credit lender’s approvals of loan applicants.
-Our predictions are constructed using the Survey of Income and Program Participation (SIPP), a nationally-representative survey of the civilian population spanning multiple years \cite{datacite}.
-We select as our outcome the ability to pay rent, mortgage, and utilities in 2016, and suppose that we are tasked with predicting that outcome using survey responses from two years prior.
-Furthermore we assume that the lender regards missed payments as highly costly and accordingly authorizes loans only to those with scores greater than $\bar p \approx .909$, corresponding to $k=10$.
-Our goal is to design scores that treat high-educated and low-educated applicants fairly, so that creditworthy individuals will have the same probability of being granted a loan regardless of their education.
+We simulate this scenario by applying our algorithm to the Survey of Income and Program Participation (SIPP), a nationally-representative survey of the civilian population spanning multiple years \cite{datacite}.
+We select as our outcome the ability to pay rent, mortgage, and utilities in 2016, and predict that outcome using survey responses from two years prior.
+We label individuals with at most a secondary school education as $L$ and those with higher education as $H$.

-The full dataset contains over 1,800 features spanning detailed financial variables (including work history, assets, and debts), as well as sensitive features (including demographic information).
-We apply our algorithm to the full feature set and derive calibrated scores that yield equal true positive rates at the lender's cutoff.
-Then, we compare its performance to an accuracy-maximizing algorithm that uses the commonly practiced fairness strategy of omitting all sensitive features from the training data.
+\enlargethispage{1.8\baselineskip} The full dataset contains over 1,800 features spanning detailed financial variables (including work history, assets, and debts), as well as sensitive features (including demographic information).
+We apply our algorithm to the full feature set and derive calibrated scores that yield equal TPRs at the lender's cutoff, using our algorithm extension that allows FPRs to vary.
+Then, we compare its performance to two accuracy-maximizing procedures: one based on the full feature set, and another commonly-practiced approach based on the omission of sensitive features.
 The results are summarized numerically in Table \ref{t1} and graphically in Figure \ref{3a}.
-Our algorithm simultaneously achieves lower loss for the lender as well as higher probabilities that creditworthy applicants of both education groups are granted loans.
+Compared to prediction on all features and no post-processing, our algorithm raises the TPR of $L$ and lowers that of $H$, while raising lender loss.
+Meanwhile, compared to the commonly used data omission strategy, our algorithm raises the probabilities that creditworthy applicants from \textit{both} education groups are granted loans, and lowers loss for the lender.